OlumideOkuntade/Plato-Pizza-Analysis/README.md

 .
 How many Pizzas are we making during peak period?
 .
 What are our best and worst selling pizza?
 .
 What’s our average order value?

+## Action

+For this analysis, I used Power BI to create relationship between tables, build interactive dashboard, model data, create charts and visualization.
+After analyzing the dataset I was able to identify important points that will lead to increase in sales, productivity and cost effectiveness.
+Below list some of the highlights of my analysis while others can be further explored on the final dashboard.